Plus 12 month financing available with Affirm!

 Start with a thin base layer-- a long sleeve top and pant combo, or a full-length dry suit liner-- to wick sweat away from your skin.
 These can be made out of natural fiber like merino wool or silk, or synthetics like nylon, polyester, or polypropylene.
 Next, choose a thicker thermal layer, again covering the whole body, with perhaps fleece or pile.
 Keep layering as needed to accommodate air temps and reach your preferred “toasty” level.

 While not as waterproof as a full dry suit, if you’re not comfortable in a one-piece you can still stay mostly dry with a separate drytop and drypant combo.
 In the event of swimming, however, water could leak in through the bottom of the jacket and top of kayak pants.
 Again, layer accordingly beneath.

-Whatever you do, don’t wear your favorite cotton Outdoorplay t-shirt even if it is your magic paddling weapon.
+Avoid wearing your favorite cotton Outdoorplay t-shirt, even if it is your magic paddling weapon.
 It may be cozy when dry, but cotton absorbs water, dries slowly, and chills you when wet.

 Kayak Clothing for Cool Water

 - Drysuit with Light-Weight Base Layers

 - Kayak Drytop and Pant Combo with Base Layers and Pants